 The annual Money Smart Kid Essay Contest is a creative opportunity for young students to increase their financial awareness and develop and apply their money management skills.
 All sixth- through eighth-grade students in the St. Louis metropolitan area were encouraged to submit an essay of 500 words or less answering the 2019 contest question:

 Many American families experience income volatility over the course of a year.
 Please explain what the phrase ‘income volatility’ means.
 Describe why a family may experience income volatility and how they may prepare for it.

-Three finalists will be awarded scholarships of $2,000, $1,000 and $500 at a Money Smart Month ceremony to be held on May 3, 2019.
-Additionally, students have the option of selecting a non-profit organization (i.e., school, specific classroom, or community organization) to receive a $500 award if their essay is selected as one of the finalists!
+Three finalists were awarded scholarships of $2,000, $1,000 and $500 at a Money Smart Month ceremony to be held on May 3, 2019.
+Additionally, students had the option to select a non-profit organization (i.e., school, specific classroom, or community organization) to receive a $500 award if their essay was selected as one of the finalists!

 The Money Smart Kids essay contest is sponsored by Money Smart St. Louis as part of our region-wide Money Smart Month initiative in April 2019.
 The contest is part of a nationwide initiative created by the Federal Reserve Bank of Chicago in 2002.